The Bachelor’s Nick And Vanessa Are Getting Along Just Fine, They Tell Ellen

 “I didn’t think [it was awkward].
 I think we both went in it wanting to be honest and open about couples, you know, sometimes things can get tough.
 But we’re very committed to each other, we love each other, and that’s what we’re focusing on.”

-Observers watching the couple since “After the Final Rose” aren’t so convinced that the couple are going to last, however.
+Observers watching the couple since “After the Final Rose” aren’t so convinced that the couple is going to last, however.

 As the Daily Mail reports, paparazzi spotted the happy couple looking not so happy during a routine outing in Hollywood last week.
-Dressed in workout gear, the two were seen walking down the street, not touching each other.
+Dressed in workout gear, the two were seen walking down the street not touching each other.
 Nick had his headphones in his ears and his arms folded, while Vanessa bore a serious expression on her face.

 #gossip #TMZ Nick Viall and Vanessa, Where’s the Love When Cameras Aren’t Rolling (PHOTO GALLERY + VIDEO) https://t.co/NXpFJfk4ln pic.twitter.com/BxmE78Y6RJ